 Highly experienced retirement and superannuation expert at Hillross Financial Services

 One of your current roles should always have ‘Hillross Financial Services’ as the company name, so viewers can see you are affiliated to Hillross.
-You can also link to the
+You can also link to the Hillross corporate LinkedIn page.

 Whenever you add a new ‘current position’ you have to add a company name.
 If you type in Hillross Financial Services, LinkedIn will give you the option of automatically populating your fields with the existing Hillross Financial Services information.
 Whenever someone views your profile and hovers their mouse over ‘Hillross Financial Services’, an info box will appear with all the Hillross details.
 Or if they click on ‘Hillross Financial Services’ they’ll go through to the company page (test this out for yourself by selecting ‘view profile’ from the dropdown ‘profile’ menu in the top left hand corner of the screen).